Nimishkumar07/RapidPost/README.md

 - **Edit & Manage:** Edit or delete your blogs from the dashboard.
 - **Profile:** Manage your user profile and settings.
 - **Intractive Social features:** likes,reviews,follow
+- **Read Aloud:** Click the “Read Aloud” button on any blog post to have it spoken aloud.

 ## Support & Links